Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Method

 \section{Numerical Method}

-In this section, some of the requirements to perform full-anisotropic computations for polycrystals will be given.
-The TRM model presented in \cite{Florez2020b} and adapted to heterogeneous/anisotropic simulations in \cite{Florez2021a} will be used in this work.
-The TRM model allows the representation of a polycrystal with a 2D body-fitted unstructured mesh and uses a Lagrangian scheme for the modeling of GB migration.
+In this section, some of the requirements to perform full-anisotropic computations for polycrystals are given.
+The so-called "Topological Remeshing in lAgrangian framework for large interface Motion" (TRM) model presented in \cite{Florez2020b} and adapted to heterogeneous/anisotropic simulations in \cite{Florez2021a} will be used in this work.
+The TRM model allows the representation of a polycrystal with a 2D body-fitted unstructured mesh, and uses a Lagrangian scheme for the modeling of GB migration.
 The TRM model has allowed the FE study of different microstructural mechanisms such as grain growth (GG) \cite{Florez2020b} and dynamic recrystallization (DRX) \cite{Florez2020d}.
-The TRM also features a well balanced parallel implementation that allows its use in an HPC environment \cite{Florez2020c}, with a gain in 2D computational performance of 15 times over classical methods such as the LS-FE approach.\\
+The TRM model also features a well balanced parallel implementation that allows its use in an HPC environment \cite{Florez2020c}, with a gain in 2D computational performance 15 times faster than classical methods such as the LS-FE approach.\\

-GB energy is classically considered as dependant of the tuple $(M_{lw}, \vec{n})$ where $M_{lw}$ represents the misorientation tensor of the two adjacent grains defining the GB and $\vec{n}$ is the local normal of the GB \cite{rollett2017recrystallization} pointed in the direction of the radius of curvature.
-As thus, $M_{lw}$ being constant for a given GB, while $\vec{n}$ taking different directions in a single GB, two kinds of anisotropic simulations can be defined \cite{Fausty2020, Fausty2020a,Hallberg2019}: the first, the \emph{heterogeneous} case, where only the dependence of $M_{lw}$ is considered (thus each GB takes a constant value of $\gamma$), and the second the \emph{anisotropic} case where the dependence of the $\gamma$ takes the tuple $(M_{lw}, \vec{n})$ (thus the GBE can take different values in the same interface for non-flat GBs).\\
+GB energy is classically considered as dependant of the tuple $(M_{lw}, \vec{n})$ where $M_{lw}$ represents the misorientation tensor of the two adjacent grains ($l$ and $w$) defining the GB and $\vec{n}$ is the local normal to the GB \cite{rollett2017recrystallization} pointed in the direction of the curvature center.
+As thus, $M_{lw}$ being constant for a given GB, while $\vec{n}$ taking different directions in a single GB, two kinds of anisotropic simulations can be defined \cite{Fausty2020, Fausty2020a,Hallberg2019}: the first, the \emph{heterogeneous} case, where only the dependence on $M_{lw}$ is taken into account (thus each GB takes a constant value of $\gamma$ disregarding its inclination), and the second the \emph{anisotropic} case where the dependence of $\gamma$ on the tuple $(M_{lw}, \vec{n})$ is considered (thus the $\gamma$ field can take different values along a non-flat GB).\\